Powered by Smartsupp

 a) Partial Profit Taking with Stop-Loss Adjustment

 This strategy involves taking partial profits at predefined levels while moving the stop-loss to breakeven or slightly above.
-This minimizes risk while allowing the remaining position to capture further gains.
+This minimises risk while allowing the remaining position to capture further gains.

 b) Scaling Stop-Loss Based on Market Sessions

-Synthetic indices often exhibit different volatility levels during specific trading hours.
-Adjust your stop-loss placement based on the session’s volatility to align with market behavior.
+Synthetic indices often exhibit different volatility levels at different times of day.
+Adjust your stop-loss placement based on the session’s volatility to align with market behaviour.

 c) Using Multi-Timeframe Analysis